Configure data retention thresholds in Aiven for ClickHouse®'s tiered storage

 SETTINGS storage_policy = 'tiered', ttl_only_drop_parts = 1;

-This ensures that when data expires, entire monthly partitions are dropped rather than individual rows being removed from parts.
+This ensures that when data expires, ClickHouse drops entire monthly partitions rather than removing individual rows from parts.

 What's next